Is Anatidaephobia a Real Condition?

 Img of Dr McHugh

 While there are many credible and crippling specific phobias, due to their irrational and intriguing nature, people have come up with a lot of outlandish and non-credible specific phobias to entertain the public.
-Among these non-credible specific phobias is anatidaephobia, or the irrational fear that a person is Anatidaephobia, the fear that one is being watched by a duck.
+Among these is anatidaephobia, the irrational fear that one is being watched by a duck.
+The term ‘anatidaephobia’ is derived from the Greek word ‘Anatidae’ meaning ducks and ‘phobos’ meaning fear.

 Anatidaephobia